Day One: Garry's Incident

 Day One: Garry's Incident is a PC survival game developed and published by Wild Games Studio in Mascouche, Québec, Canada and released on 25 September 2013.
-The game received primarily negative reviews from critics, including TotalBiscuit, who published his review on YouTube; Wild Games Studio then had the video taken down using the site's automated copyright complaints system.
+The game received primarily negative reviews from critics for its unstable and unpolished gameplay, including TotalBiscuit, who published his review on YouTube; Wild Games Studio then had the video taken down using the site's automated copyright complaints system.
 In response, TotalBiscuit uploaded a response/follow-up video claiming that the copyright complaint was part of a deliberate attempt to censor online criticisms.
 After receiving negative attention for their copyright complaint, the game's developers apologized and withdrew the complaint.
 The developers were also accused of astroturfing online reviews on Metacritic.

 Plot

 The protagonist in Day One: Garry's Incident is Garry Friedman, a middle-aged British pilot, whose wife and daughter have recently been killed in an accident.
 Depressed by the death of his family members, Garry begins drinking heavily and accepting dangerous assignments.
 While he is transporting cargo for a research facility in Yellowstone National Park, Yellowstone Caldera erupts, causing him to lose control of the plane.
-An artifact in the cargo causes him to be transported to the Amazon Rainforest, where he discovers an ancient civilization and struggles to survive.
+An artifact in the cargo causes him to be transported to the Amazon rainforest, where he discovers an ancient civilization and struggles to survive.